Space Center Houston wants everyone to be able to visit and enjoy our center. Below is an overview of accessibility resources and services.

 - Once a parent indicates that their child has a disability, impairment or condition, a representative from the Space Center Houston education staff will contact the parent to discuss reasonable accommodations for the child.

 - Space Center Houston provides age-appropriate education programs for students in grades kindergarten through 12th and adults.
-To learn more, click here.
+To learn more about our education programs, click here.

-- Sensory Friendly Evening is offered periodically with reduced stimulus from lights, sounds and crowds.
+Sensory Friendly Events are offered periodically with reduced stimulus from lights, sounds and crowds.
+Click here to learn more and buy tickets for our Sensory Friendly Events.

-- Space Center U® Visual Impairment Program is a challenging three-day program held weekdays for visually impaired students ages 15-18.
+Space Center U® Visual Impairment Program is a challenging three-day program held weekdays for visually impaired students ages 15-18.
+Click here to learn more and register for the Space Center University visual impairment program.